Facts & figures

 11.3 million direct jobs

-The air transport industry provided 11.3 million direct jobs.
+The air transport industry provided 11.3 million direct jobs in 2019.
 Airlines, air navigation service providers and airports directly employed nearly 4.5 million people, and the civil aerospace sector, which manufactures aircraft systems, frames and engines, employed 1.3 million people.
 A further 5.5 million people worked in other on-airport positions.

 18.1 million indirect jobs